 Quoc's measured voice floated back through the misty afternoon.'
 We’ll mark our LZ with red smoke.'

-The colonel encouraged, ' Tot lam – I’ll find you.'
+The colonel encouraged, ' Tot lam – we’ll find you.'

 From below in the white shroud came the din of more explosions.
 The deliberate crack-crack-crack of Communist automatic rifles rolled up the mountainside and Bowman saw the colonel's face tighten.
-Then came the familiar blurp-blurps when M 16s replied.
+Then came the familiar blurp-blurps of M 16s in reply.
 All three men listened, trying to judge the directions from which sounds came as the gunfire drew closer.
-He noticed Tu sweating, though less heavily than himself, while the colonel also wiped his forehead.
+He noticed Tu sweating, though less heavily than himself, while the colonel again wiped his forehead.
 For an instant the three men's eyes met with that grim mirth when soldiers resign themselves to a fate they cannot change.